Mamai-Hora: History of site studies

 The plan of the burial ground was first drawn by B. N. Grakovs's expedition in 1946–1947; later in 1976 it was edited by the Institute of Archaeology of the National Academy of Sciences of Ukraine.
 In 1988 a study was carried out by the archaeological expedition led by G. M. Toshchev and S. I. Andrukh.
 The first years of excavations were focused on studying of small hillocks.
 In the early 90s, aerial photography and an additional topographical survey were carried out.
 As a result, both hundreds of separate "spots" and joined ones were documented.
 Also, the approximate boundaries of the burial mound were determined; its size covered some 30 ha.
 It is possible that the original footprint of the site was substantially larger, and reduced considerably due to the loss of more than 300 meters of shoreline after the Kakhovka Reservoir was created.
-Supporting this conjecture, destroyed burials in close proximity to the water have been unearthed.
+Supporting this conjecture, destroyed burials near the water have been unearthed.
 Since the middle of the 90s, archaeological work have been done manually.
 In total, about 8 hectares of the site have been studied.
 More than 600 funeral complexes, concentrated in burial mounds and soil burial grounds or individual burials have been identified.